jcuadrad/the-lights/README.md

 The purpuse is to practice with Lights and Shadows, and it's interactions with objects and materials.

-## NEXT STEPS
+### Achived

+- Implemented shadow component.
+- Registering a shader through AFRAME.registerShader() with GLSL code found in A-Frame documentation.

+## Would have loved to do

-- Continue Moving Light animation.
+- Continue Moving Light animation, from corner to corner.
 - Event set: On click, bounce animations for a-sphere + color change.